Photo by Photon-Painter.

 That’s The Coca-Cola Conspiracy.

-Presentation embedded below (and linked).
-The transcript above begins at 12 minutes and 35 seconds.
+Presentation embedded below.
+The transcript above begins at 12:35.

 It’s worth noting that some of the nutritional claims in Robert Lustig’s 90-minute presentation have been disputed, but this is just one quick example relating to the ethical questions I was thinking about.